mskcc/vcf2maf/README.md

 Quick start
 -----------

-Download the latest release, and view the detailed usage manual:
+Download the latest release of vcf2maf, and view the detailed usage manual:

     curl -LO https://github.com/ckandoth/vcf2maf/archive/master.zip; unzip master.zip; cd vcf2maf-master
     perl vcf2maf.pl --man

 To download properly versioned releases, [click here](https://github.com/ckandoth/vcf2maf/releases) for a list.

-If you don't have [VEP](http://useast.ensembl.org/info/docs/tools/vep/index.html) or [snpEff](http://snpeff.sourceforge.net/) installed, follow the sections below.
-VEP is preferred for it's CLIA-compliant HGVS format, and is used by default.
-So after installing VEP following the section below, you can test the script on the provided `test.vcf`:
+If you don't have [VEP](http://useast.ensembl.org/info/docs/tools/vep/index.html) or [snpEff](http://snpeff.sourceforge.net/) installed, see the sections below.
+VEP is preferred for it's CLIA-compliant [HGVS formats](http://www.hgvs.org/mutnomen/recs.html), and is used by default.
+So after installing VEP, you can test the script on the provided `test.vcf`:

     perl vcf2maf.pl --input-vcf test.vcf --output-maf test.maf

-If you had VEP installed in a different folder like `/opt/vep`, and cached in `/srv/vep`, then point the script there:
+If you have VEP installed in a different folder like `/opt/vep`, and cached in `/srv/vep`, then point the script there:

     perl vcf2maf.pl --input-vcf test.vcf --output-maf test.maf --vep-path /opt/vep --vep-data /srv/vep

-If you'd rather run snpEff, which runs much faster than VEP, there's an option for that:
+If you'd rather use snpEff, which runs much faster than VEP, there's an option for that:

     perl vcf2maf.pl --input-vcf test.vcf --output-maf test.snpeff.maf --use-snpeff